lynnfaraday/aresmush.com/_root/tutorials/code/add-cmd/putting-it-together.md

 - plugins
 ---

 That's it!
-Our plugin should be ready.
+Our commands should be ready.

 ## Try It Out